Policy Effective Date: January 1, 2023

 Response Timing and Format

-We will both acknowledge receipt of Your initial request and respond to You with the results of our research into Your verifiable Consumer request within the timeframe allowances specified within the CCPA.
+We will both acknowledge receipt of your initial request and respond to you with the results of our research into your verifiable Consumer request within the timeframe allowances specified within the CCPA/CPRA.

-Any response we provide will only cover the 12-month period preceding the receipt of Your verifiable Consumer request, and may state reasons as to why we cannot comply with it.
+Any response we provide will only cover the 12-month period preceding the receipt of your verifiable Consumer request and may state reasons as to why we cannot comply with your request.

 Changes to Our Privacy Notice